How to Get to Sifnos: Everything You Need to Know

 How long is the ferry from Athens to Sifnos?

-The ferry from Athens to Sifnos typically takes 2 to 5 hours, depending on the type of ferry you choose.
-High-speed ferries are faster, while standard ferries take longer but are more budget-friendly.
+Ferries from Athens (Piraeus Port) to Sifnos take 2 to 5 hours, depending on the ferry type.
+High-speed ferries are faster, while regular ferries are slower but more comfortable and budget-friendly.

 What is the closest airport to Sifnos?